Neurology Billing Services in Nevada

 Every NV payer has specific rules for neurology claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Neurology Claims
+Anthem Blue Cross Blue Shield of Nevada Neurology Claims

-Anthem Blue Cross Blue Shield processes the largest share of Nevada commercial neurology claims.
+Anthem Blue Cross Blue Shield of Nevada processes the largest share of Nevada commercial neurology claims.
 We know their NV specific fee schedules, prior authorization requirements for neurology procedures, and their appeal timelines when claims are denied.
 Nerve conduction and needle EMG have separate code families that must be coordinated.

-Nevada Medicaid Neurology Billing
+Nevada Medicaid (managed care expanding to rural Nevada January 2026) Neurology Billing

-Medicare (Noridian) Neurology Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction E)) Neurology Coverage

 Denial Prevention for Nevada Neurology